Chart Color Schemes

 Adamstown - Kotara's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Common health conditions' prevalence is low among the general population but higher than the national average for older and at-risk cohorts.
-Approximately 56% (~9,741 people) of the population has private health cover.
-Mental health issues and asthma are the most common medical conditions, affecting 9.5 and 7.9% of residents respectively.
-About 68.7% of residents declare themselves completely clear of medical ailments compared to 64.9% in Rest of NSW.
-The area has 15.3% (2,654 people) of residents aged 65 and over, which is lower than the 16.7% in Rest of NSW.
-Health outcomes among seniors require more attention than those for the broader population.
+The prevalence of common health conditions among its residents is quite low compared to the general population, but higher than the national average among older and at-risk cohorts.
+Approximately 56% (~9,741 people) of the total population have private health cover, which is very high.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 9.5% and 7.9% of residents respectively.
+About 68.7% of residents declare themselves completely clear of medical ailments, compared to 64.9% across Rest of NSW.
+The area has 15.3% (2,654 people) of its population aged 65 and over, which is lower than the 16.7% in Rest of NSW.
+However, health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health